Top Pieces Of Advice For Email Account Hacking

 Email contains our most private thoughts, sensitive information, and confidential communications.
 Violating this privacy is a serious ethical transgression regardless of your relationship with the person or your motivations.

-Legitimate Access Alternatives
+What About Legitimate Access Alternatives?

 - Direct communication: Honest conversation about concerns